About me

 My current project, Emoji Tycoon, inspired by Cookie Clicker.

 Though my biggest hobby is programming, I also have a deep love for plants.
 Since moving into my own apartment, it has been steadily filled with more and more plants.
-My favorite are succulents, not only because they are low maintenance (although that is nice), also because they are simply very beautiful plants.
+My favorites are succulents, not only because they are low maintenance, also because they are simply very beautiful plants.

 One of my many plants, and perhaps my favorite, the jade plant (crassula ovata)!